Through thick and thin, pizza delivers

 You’d think this would be the worst possible time to launch a brand-new business, but Punta Gorda alone is about to have four new pizzerias — each with its own niche.

-Rick Barone, now king of two Pioneers Pizzas, in Port Charlotte and Punta Gorda, didn’t let the virus slow him down.
-Just before dining rooms reopened, he expanded Port Charlotte’s dining area to hold a 50% crowd even at 25% capacity.
+Barone, now king of two Pioneers Pizzas, in Port Charlotte and Punta Gorda, didn’t let the virus slow him down.
+Just before dining rooms reopened, he expanded his Port Charlotte dining area to hold a 50% crowd even at 25% capacity.

 Shortly before reopening on May 4, he said, “My business held up amazing.
 My gross sales dropped off by 35%, but by cutting payroll and food costs, I was just as profitable as I was before.”